ConsensusResearch/MultiBranch/README.md

 RUN
 ----

 1. If you use Linux you can download & run ready executable program.
-Download archive with executableit & config file with forging model parameters there https://github.com/ConsensusResearch/MultiBranch/releases/download/1.0/multibranch-1.0.tar.gz
+Download archive with it & config file with forging model parameters there https://github.com/ConsensusResearch/MultiBranch/releases/download/1.0/multibranch-1.0.tar.gz

 2. If you use other operating system or don't want to run downloaded binaries, compile program from sources & run.